 Our team of committed Board members and staff are the fuel behind the mission.
 Do Your Part personnel are at the front lines of disaster, ready to take the lead and effectively provide assistance.
 Our staff bring knowledge and experience to the task of governing the organization and ensuring program impact.

 Lisa Campbell is a co-founder of Do Your Part and also serves as its Executive Director.
 She grew up a navy brat, then became a coast guard wife.
-Married thirty-three years, mother to four children and grandmother to six, her family is the most important thing in her life.
+Married thirty-three years, mother to four children and grandmother to eight, her family is the most important thing in her life.
 A close second is helping others.
 She was known as the Ann Landers of her high school.

 Lisa's life has been of varied experiences and travels.
 She has lived in fourteen states across America.
 Her years lived in the Middle East as a teenager had a profound effect on how she related to the world.
 "We are all the same", she says.
 Lisa was a business owner for five years, and spent twenty-four years in management.
 She was President of the PTA.
 She has been involved in disaster relief for over twenty years, and is a certified Disaster Relief Coordinator.
 She has also trained as an EMT.

 Lisa's personal interests are in the areas of history, science and the origins of language.
 She plays a game on her phone where she creates order out of chaos.
 Friends describe Lisa as tenacious, driven by compassion to help others, and capable of moving mountains.
 She currently runs DYP's Refugee Relief Project Greece.